 - pregnant/lactating women: 12mm

 Nonphysiologic pituitary hyperplasia is commonly caused by an end-organ failure such as hypothyroidism, Addison disease3 and neuroendocrine tumors4.
-Medications such as oestrogen, GNRH analogues and and antipsychotics can cause or exacerebrate pituitary hyperplasia4.
+Medications such as oestrogen, GnRH analogues and antipsychotics can cause or exacerbate pituitary hyperplasia4.

 The pituitary gland can be assessed both by CT and MRI dedicated protocols, which can show:1